 Irish DNA Projects

-The Ireland Heritage Project is the largest country-specific project in the world with almost 3,500 Y-DNA participants and nearly 600 mtDNA participants.
+The Ireland Heritage Project is the largest country-specific project in the world with almost 5,000 Y-DNA participants and over 1000 mtDNA participants as of March 2013.
 The project has its own website with background information on the project and tips and resources for researching in Ireland.
 The Y-DNA and mtDNA projects have separate project pages at Family Tree DNA:

 Ireland Heritage Y-DNA Project